EliotVU/Unreal-Library/README.md

     }
 ```

-If you're looking to modify the library for the sole purpose of modding [UE Explorer](https://github.com/UE-Explorer/UE-Explorer), I recommend you to clone or fork this repository and install UE Explorer within your ```UELib/src/bin/Debug/``` folder, or change the project's configuration to build inside of the UE Explorer's folder.
+If you're looking to modify the library for the sole purpose of modding [UE Explorer](https://github.com/UE-Explorer/UE-Explorer) consider forking UE Explorer instead (UELib is linked as a sub-module)

 ## Compatible Games

 This is a table of games that are confirmed to be compatible with the current state of UELib, the table is sorted by Package-Version.
+Do you know a game that is compatible but is not listed here?
+Feel free to send a pull-request.

 | Name                  | Engine:Branch    | Package/Licensee    | Support State     |
 | --------------------- | ---------------- | ------------------- | ----------------- |